Agsu (city): History

 At the same time, materials and ceramic goods belonging to 100–150 years before occupation of Shamakhi by Nadir Shah were found during initial research in the "Ruined city".
 Perhaps, Nadir Shah had issued an order for additional works after the resettlement of the inhabitants in the village.

 Agsu city had durable fortress walls and defensive towers in the 18th century.
 The city had gradually developed and it had become one of the largest cities of Azerbaijan at the end of the 18th century.
-V. Leviatov noted that when population of New Shamakhi (Agsu) had reached nearly 10 thousand, the population of Gandja, Ardabil, Shusha, Nukha, Baku and other cities had not been over 3 to 8 thousand.
+V. Leviatov noted that when population of New Shamakhi (Agsu) had reached nearly 10,000, the population of Gandja, Ardabil, Shusha, Nukha, Baku and other cities had not exceeded 3 to 8 thousand.